jstime/jstime/GOVERNANCE.md

 The jstime project follows a [rough consensus][] decision-making model.
 The IETF have an excellent [RFC on rough consensus](https://tools.ietf.org/html/rfc7282).

+## Changes to Governance

+Any change to governance must be open for at least 7 days to give all collaborators a chance to approve.
+Changes to governance must either have no-objections or pass via a two-thirds super majority vote of the collaborators.

 [jstime/jstime]: https://github.com/jstime/jstime
 [rough consensus]: https://en.wikipedia.org/wiki/Rough_consensus